G-V-H/improved-octo-tribble/README.md

 # Q1
-Research the development of the internet from 1980 to today.
-You must describe at least FIVE key events in the development of the internet.
-You can refer to events, people of significance, or technologies and how they have changed over time.
-300 - 500

 ## 1. ARPANET
 Oft considered the predecessor to the modern internet, the Advanced Research Projects Agency Network (ARPANET) was the first successful implementation of the technology used as the foundation of the internet today.
 Initiated in 1966, it was the first wide area network, connecting four computers, built for the US Department of Defence in response to brewing Cold War fears.
 It made use of packet switching, which was novel at the time, in order to provide a more robust method of sending data should nuclear war emerge and networks were disrupted since earlier methods were more susceptible to single points of failure.